Build a Line Follower with a Rover and a Webcam

 If your rover keeps driving off the line so fast that the color detector can’t keep up, you can try two things:

-- Slow down the move straight and turning speeds of the rover by decreasing the values of
+- Slow down the forward movement and turning speeds of the rover by decreasing the values of

 linear_power